commoncrawl/example-warc-java/README.md

 A JDK 1.7 or later is required (JDK 1.6 will not work).

-For now, I provide IntelliJ 13 project files to run these examples and al required 3rd party JAR files.
-It is TBD to fetch dependencies using maven and get rid of the IntelliJ dependency.

 Special thanks to the developers of the edu.cmu.lemurproject package from Carnegie Mellon University.
 This code reads WARC files and the source code is included in the src subdirectory.